menchelab/CartoGRAPHs/README.md

 - func_exportVR.py ---> contains export functions for 2D and 3D layouts to be imported into the VRnetzer Analytics Platform by S.Pirch et al., Nature communications, 2021

 Folders / directories for input and output :
-├── input ---> all input data required to reproduce figures in jupyter notebook and python files ├── benchmark ---> benchmark evaluations
+├── input ---> all input data required to reproduce figures in jupyter notebook and python files (this folder is to be downloaded separately)
-├── output_plots ---> folder for saving produced plots during notebook sessions ├── ge ---> a node embedding repo containing functions for embeddings such as node2vec, struc2vec etc. from github.com/shenweichen/GraphEmbedding
+├── benchmark ---> benchmark evaluations
-└── img ---> contains images other than layouts
+├── output_plots ---> folder for saving produced plots during notebook sessions └── img ---> contains images other than layouts
 ```